MartinBernstorff/nimble-python-template/README.md

 cruft link https://github.com/MartinBernstorff/nimble-python-cookiecutter
 ```

 You'll be asked to select a commit to link to.
-This will be the 'reference commit', and all commits after this will be applied to your repository when you run `cruft create`.
+This will be the 'reference commit', and all commits after this will be applied to your repository when you run `cruft update`.

 If you would like to apply everything from the template to your current repository, specify the first commit `e73f94ed000f399044a22f94e0b30a53b3fed6d5`.